tangsharren/imageClassifier-ham10000/ResNet50/README.md

-The EfficientNet model was trained using the TensorFlow framework and optimized settings identified from previous experiments with ViT models.
+The ResNet50 model was trained using the TensorFlow framework and optimized settings identified from previous experiments with ViT models.

 The best model configuration includes:
 - Learning Rate: 1e-4